 Selenium And Mood

-A study with 50 people showed those supplementing with selenium experienced a substantial improvement in mood at 2.5 and 5 weeks compared to those taking a placebo (2).
+A study involving 50 participants found that those who supplemented with selenium reported significant enhancements in their mood at the 2.5 and 5-week marks, compared to individuals taking a placebo (2).

-A larger study with 978 young adults found a reduced association with symptoms of poor mood in those whose selenium levels were within an optimal range (3).
+A study with 978 young adults revealed that those whose selenium levels fell within an optimal range experienced fewer symptoms associated with poor mood (3).

 Our Brains Need Selenium.

-It has been found in times of deficiency, the brain retains selenium at a higher rate than other organs in the body, Researchers believe this helps exhibit how important selenium is to our brain (8).
+In times of deficiency, the brain has been shown to retain selenium at a higher rate than any other organ in the body.
+This exhibits just how important selenium is to brain health (8).

 References